 A controlling shareholder is generally defined as a shareholder that through their ownership interest can elect the majority of the board of directors and in turn govern the business operations.
 The fair market value of a controlling interest is generally determined on a pro rata basis by applying the ownership interest percentage of the controlling shareholder to the 'en bloc' fair market value.

 A minority shareholder does not have the same ability to influence the business decisions and operations of the business or dictate the amount or timing of dividends or the terms and conditions and timing of the eventual sale of the business.
 As such, the value of a minority interest may be less than the pro rata portion of fair market value.

-A minority discount is often applied when arriving at a value conclusion for the minority interest to account for the minority interest's inability to influence and control the operations of the business.
-The quantum of the minority discount is fact and case specific and based on the valuator's consideration of the ownership structure, relationship between the owners, agreements between the owners, statutory provisions on business governance and shareholder rights, as well as other relevant information.
+A minority discount is considered when arriving at a value conclusion for the minority interest to account for the minority interest's inability to influence and control the operations of the business.
+The quantum of the minority discount, if any, is fact and case specific and based on the valuator's consideration of the ownership structure, relationship between the owners, agreements between the owners, statutory provisions on business governance and shareholder rights, the typical financial buyer's ability to augment the business' cash flows (if any), as well as other relevant information.

 vi Principle six: value is influenced by the underlying net tangible assets

 Tangible assets consist of a business' physical assets and include working capital, inventory, property, plant and equipment.
 In general, all else held constant, a higher tangible asset base reduces the risk profile of a business and supports a higher business value.